Genomicsplc/variantkey/README.md

 ```

 The genome reference binary file can be obtained from a FASTA file using the `resources/tools/fastabin.sh` script.
 This script extracts the first 25 sequences for chromosomes `1` to `22`, `X`, `Y` and `MT`.

-The first line of the binary fasta file contains the index composed by 26 blocks of 32 bit numbers, one for each of the 25 chromosomes plus one to indicate the end of the file.
+#### Normalized VariantKey

-Each index number represents the file byte offset of the corresponding chromosome sequence.
+This library provides the 'normalized_variantkey' function that returns the VariantKey of the normalized variant.
-The index is followed by 25 lines, one for each chromosome sequence.
+This function should be used instead of 'variantkey' if the input variant is not normalized.

 <a name="vkformat"></a>